-The Smithsonian Astrophysical Observatory (SAO) is under contract to NASA to operate the CXC, and therefore CXC grants will be issued and administered by the SAO Subawards Section, with the exception of awards issued to NASA Centers (including JPL) and Other Federal Agencies.
+The Smithsonian Astrophysical Observatory (SAO) is under contract to NASA to operate the CXC, and therefore CXC grants will be issued and administered by the SAO Subawards Section, except for awards issued to NASA Centers (including JPL) and Other Federal Agencies.
 For the latter, the NASA Marshall Space Flight Center will be responsible for the transfer of funds as well as the administration of these awards.